avinashsuvarna1186-design/My-Favourite-Agency-website_New/replit.md

 - Responsive grid layouts with CSS Grid for team cards and work showcase

 **Page Structure**
-- Single-page application with smooth scroll navigation
+- Multi-page application with client-side routing via Wouter
-- Sections: Hero (with galactic video background and parallax), About, Work, Services, Comparison, How We Work, Testimonials, Contact, Footer
+- **Home Page** (`/`): Hero section with parallax effects, Our Approach statement, Comparison section, Services, Work showcase, How We Work process, Testimonials, Contact form
+- **About Page** (`/about`): Dedicated page featuring Who We Are, agency tagline, Vision/Mission cards, Brand Story, and team member profiles
-- Massive animated text sections between major content areas (ABOUT, SERVICES, WORK, TESTIMONIALS, CONTACT)
+- Massive animated text sections between major content areas (SERVICES, WORK, TESTIMONIALS, CONTACT on Home; ABOUT on About page)
-- Sticky header with navigation and WhatsApp CTA
+- Sticky header with smart navigation (page links for Home/About, smooth scroll for sections within same page)
 - Modal interactions for service details using Radix Dialog
 - All sections feature scroll-triggered animations (fade-in, slide-left, slide-right, scale-in)